 Duoplasmatrons are also commonly used to produce beams of gaseous ions for MS, in particular oxygen species O- and O2+.
 In the duoplasmatron, a cathode filament emits electrons into which pure oxygen is bled to a pressure of ~10-5 torr.
 The gas becomes ionized by interactions with electrons and gas molecules within the chamber, forming a plasma (Figure 7).
 The plasma is then accelerated through a series of at least two highly charged grids, leading to a primary beam of oxygen ions.
 However, many different oxygen ion species will be present, so this type of source typically uses a Wien filter to produce a pure beam of O- and O2+.

-Figure 7: Credit: Evan Mason, reproduced under the Creative Commons Attribution-Share Alike 4.0 International license.
+Figure 7: Schematic diagram of a duoplasmatron.
+Credit: Evan Mason, reproduced under the Creative Commons Attribution-Share Alike 4.0 International license.

 Liquid metal ion sources (LMIS)